haridevelops/numpy/README.md

 7. shape - to get the row and column size
 8. reshape - row and column can be reshaped.
 9. ones_like - you can pass any array of row and column size, it will create the same dimension array with ones as value.

+PRINTING ARRAYS

+asusual python print works.
+pretty print --> set_printoptions(threshold = <<number>>)
+number can be any number, to which the print wont summaize.